-- Sample Prospecting Cover Letter – An option for communication if you find an employer of interest but are not aware of a specific job opening.
+- Sample Prospecting Cover Letter – A prospecting letter is a type of cover letter that you can send if you find an employer of interest but are not aware of a specific job opening.
 You need to make a strong case for how your skills can contribute to the organization’s specific needs/priorities.
 Research the organization through sources such as their website, their press releases, and their employees’ LinkedIn profiles.

 Most employers will ask for a list of 3-5 references either as a part of your application or once you are a top candidate.
 The employer will call, email, or send a questionnaire to these people to learn more about your work history, professionalism, and likelihood of succeeding in their job.
 You want references who can be strong advocates for you and your potential, so be sure that you:

 - Select references who will speak well of your work ethic and professionalism